An NGO is a not-for-profit organization or the voluntary citizen’s group working for social c...

-Section-8 Company is those companies which are established with the objective of promoting commerce, art, science, sports, education, research, social welfare, religion, charity, and protection of the environment or such other object.
+Section-8 Company are those companies which are established with the objective of promoting commerce, art, science, sports, education, research, social welfare, religion, charity, and protection of the environment or such other object.

 The profit of such companies is utilized only for the purpose of promoting the object of the company for which it is incorporated.
 In such type of companies, the company does not pay a dividend to its member.
-These type of companies have improved recognition and better legal standing.
-This type of company just work in a similar way as to a public limited company but the difference is that these companies cannot use the word Section 8 or limited in its name.
+These types of companies have improved recognition and better legal standing.
+These types of company just work in a similar way as to a public limited company but the difference is that these companies cannot use the word Section 8 or limited in its name.